The Baldacchino

 Design & architecture

-St. Peter’s Baldacchino was a masterpiece and an instant visual treat for devotees visiting the St. Peter’s Basilica.
 Soon after its creation, numerous attempts were made to recreate or imitate it.
 But Bernini’s vision was unique.
 For that reason, the Baldacchino remains an undisputed marvel of his artistry.

-The most visually stunning parts are the gigantic twisted columns, rising 20 mtr in height and decorated with olive and bay twigs, intertwined with sculpted cherubs.
 The sculpture was designed to give maximum depth to the altar, by using the look of portable cloth canopies made of pure bronze.
 The marble statue with St. Peter is on the right:

-Above the Confession, the papal Altar rises on 7 steps, where only the Pope can celebrate Mass, facing the people and looking toward the east as in the old Christian churches.
 It was installed and consecrated here in 1594 by Pope Clement VIII using a large block of marble coming from the Forum of Nerva, including the altar of Callisto II consecrated in 1123.

 Acanthus leaves entwine the base and the capitals.
 The spiral fluting of the columns suggests upward movement.
 Fringes and tassels dangle from the top of the covering.

-Above the frieze on each capital, 4 angels offer garlands, while between them couples of smaller angels support the Pope’s emblems: the keys, the tiara, the book and sword.
+the keys, the tiara, the book and sword.
 The vertex, where 4 vast ribs and palm branches converge from the 4 corners, is crowned by the cross, set on a golden globe:

 Although 29 mtr heigh, it is harmoniously inserted into the immensity of the church.
-It compensates for an emptiness that would have been too dominating over the small altar, it is a graceful and streamlined construction.
+It compensates for an emptiness that would have been too dominating over the small altar, it is a graceful and streamlined design.

 Though imposing, it appears free since it allows the background to be seen quite easily and does not reduce the impression of depth of the Basilica.
 It is making the apse, to be glimpsed between the columns, seem farther away.

 Replacing a pictorial element with an architectural element, Bernini created a cover imitating cloth, producing the feeling of a lightweight structure that is almost mobile and temporary, by using 4 streamlined gilded bronze spiral columns.
-Inside the “ciborium” is a dove, the symbol of the Holy Spirit, in a burst of golden rays:

 He divided these columns into 3 levels: the bottom with helical grooves and the two top ones with olive and bay leaf branches, populated by small putti and flying bees, the symbol of the Barberini, inviting the observer to move from one curve to the other of their spiral winding, generating a dynamic and ascending view.